 Discover).
-This is a list of quality age-appropriate books for each year group chosen from a range of recommended sources, which both adults and children have discussed and agreed upon.
+This is a list of quality age-appropriate books for each year group chosen from a range of recommended literary sources (including The Book Trust's Great Books Guide 2022, Pie Corbett's' Reading Spine and TES 100 recommended essential reads before leaving primary school.
+In addition, staff and pupil recommendations are discussed and agreed upon and this list is reviewed annually.
 Staff at Newcomen Primary School have a wide knowledge of contemporary and traditional children's literature.

 Books have been chosen for their language rich vocabulary and structure, exciting plots and from a range of cultures.
 We encourage our children to share these at home with adults.
 We are very proud of our extensive and inviting library in Learning Area 3 and of our reading for pleasure READ incentive, which further promotes home school reading and engagement.

 In addition, we have also invested in a wide range of quality non-fiction books, which are linked to our curriculum and promote reading for knowledge.
 Our Y5 and Y6 pupils thoroughly enjoy reading The Junior Week magazine that is designed to carefully explain current affairs, science, sports, the arts, nature and technology to 8-14 year olds.
 This weekly publication explains topical events in a safe and unbiased age-appropriate way, inspiring children to talk about what is happening in the news and get involved with current affairs.

-Each classroom/learning area has an inviting Reading Realm in which children Read, Enjoy And Discover.
+Each classroom/learning area has an inviting Reading Area (replicating a mini Library) in which children Read, Enjoy And Discover.
 In the feedback from the summary of our Family Questionnaire 2021, our children asked for designated areas in which to read whilst outside at break time and lunchtime; they can now read for pleasure in Caterpillar Corner and our Gazebo of Tranquillity.